 Go Northwest is single day, community driven conference devoted to the Go programming language.
-It will be held at McCaw Hall in the Seattle Center with easy access to public transit.
+It will be held on July 30, 2018 at McCaw Hall in the Seattle Center with easy access to public transit.
 We are anticipating attendance from 200-300 people from the Go community.

 Our attendees are software developers who write in Go, whether they be novices, experts, contributors, or maintainers.
 Fun, quirky talks and audience participation are encouraged.